 I want my Contacts tab to show just my contacts, not team members' contacts that have been shared with me.
 How can I see just my contacts?

 Scroll down on the left hand side of the Contacts tab and find Connected To.
 Uncheck the box that says "Include team's contacts."
 This will hide all contacts except those whom you have interacted with or uploaded personally.

 If some of the contacts whom you have interacted with are in Buckets you share with other team members, you may see that the Last Contact column notes a team member's interaction.
 This may occur when you and a team member have a contact in common.
 Unchecking the box that says "Include team's contacts" hides only contacts with whom you've never interacted.

 How can I make private my personal conversations with a specific shared contact?

 Go to the contact's profile and click the icon at the top right-hand corner that indicates the contact is shared.
 Click "Change to private."
 This will hide your conversation history so that it's only visible to you.
 The contact and other team members' conversations with that contact will still be visible to team members who have access to it.
 To fully share the contact again, click the red lock at the top right-hand corner of the contact profile.

 How do I set it so that none of my team members can export or delete any team contacts?

-You can adjust these settings in Contactually's Settings under Team and Permissions.
+You can adjust these settings in Contactually's Settings under Users and Permissions.

 What happens if a team member archives or deletes a contact in a shared Bucket?